 Debts previously denied for discharge

-The second time is sometimes the charm in life, but not in bankruptcy.
-If you’ve previously filed chapter 7 and had debts that weren’t discharged, they won’t be discharged this time around, either, so don’t waste the time, effort or money trying.
-(You can’t fool the courts; they’ll have records of your past case.)
+If you’ve previously filed Chapter 7 and had debts that weren’t discharged, they won’t be discharged this time around, either, so don’t waste the time, effort or money trying.
+You can’t fool the courts; they’ll have records of your past case.

 Someone else’s debt